William Henry Cartwright, Private 290374, 1st/7th Bn. Cheshire Regt.

 William Henry Cartwright was born in Macclesfield in 1892, the eldest son of Margaret and Thomas Cartwright, a shoemaker of 29 Sunderland Street, Macclesfield.
 In 1911, nineteen-year-old William was employed as a painter and living at the same address with his parents and younger siblings Alice (18), Jessie (16) and John (13).

 In 1912 William married Annie Shotton at St Michael’s Church, Macclesfield, and the couple set up home in Chelford Road.
-Their son, Wilfred, was born in 1916.
+They had two children, Lucy and Wilfred.

 The death of Private William Cartwright was reported in the Macclesfield Courier on 24 August 1918: